Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ### Talk at Silverton saloon for next steps

 MO "Uhhh...
 Never been so happy to drink whiskey."<br>
-T "Well, we made it.
+EG "Well, we made it.
 Thanks to you, I guess."<br>
 G "It didn't go as well as I wanted it to, but we're through.
 In one piece, too."<br>
 G "Not my favourite trip."<br>
-T "I won't be coming back south anymore.
+EG "I won't be coming back south anymore.
 This was the last straw.
 There's been nothing but hardships for us."<br>
-T "We're going to keep moving north.
+EG "We're going to keep moving north.
 We don't have the provisions to take a breather."<br>
 G "Good luck on your trail.
 I hope you can find a better life up north."<br>
-T "Thanks, partner.
+EG "Thanks, partner.
 You seem like a fine lady.
 We couldn't have done it without you.
 I tip my hat to you."<br>
 Traveler tips hat
-T "We'll be leaving the oxen for you, as promised.
+EG "We'll be leaving the oxen for you, as promised.
 Good luck on your endeavors, friend."<br>
 G "Safe trails."<br>
 Traveler walks out of saloon<br>
 G "That's the end that trip.
 We've got the oxen, for free."<br>
 G "But now there's a bigger problem.
 We can't go through the mountain pass again."<br>
 G "The Charokees are hostile to us now.
 There's no chance we can pass back through Pillrose Pass."<br>
 MA "I sweettalked the <i>nativos</i> to pretty dreams!
 They we're in <i>paraíso!</i>"<br>
-MA "If Walker hadn't <i>orinado</i> on <i>el tótem</i>, we would be getting the grand <i>trato</i> out of mountain!"<br>
+MA "If Walker hadn't <i>orinado</i> on <i>el tótem</i>, we would be getting <i>el gran tratamiento</i> out of mountain!"<br>
 MA "This is a big <i>jodido! ¡Mierda!</i>"<br>
 W "Yeah, the feather-folk had got their feelings twisted.
 Good thing we got out of there quick."<br>
 MA "You got the big drunks!
 Way too much!"<br>
 W "I doubt anything would have made the difference.
 I drank like the rest of us.
 Probably shouldn't have gave the alcohol."<br>
 G "Look, let's stick to the point.
 We're stuck behind the mountain.
 That's just a fact."<br>
 G "We got to get out somehow."<br>
-MA "Maybe Walker can <i>orinado</i> a path trough mountain for us!"<br>
+MA "Maybe Walker can <i>orinado</i> a path through mountain for us!"<br>
-MO "...There should be way out towards west.
+MO "...There should be a way out towards west.
 I know there's some mining sites that way."<br>
 MO "I don't know how well traveled the paths are."<br>
 G "And no doubt it gets just as cold that way as it did through the mountain pass.
 This isn't looking good."<br>
 G "It seems we need to prepare properly.
 We need winter gear for the trip.
 And that means we need more money."<br>